liamarguedas/liamarguedas/README.md

 👋 Hey!
-My name is Liam Arguedas.
+My name is Liam.

 👀 I am a data scientist with over 3 years of experience and passion for exploring and extracting insights from complex data sets.
 I am skilled in utilizing programming languages such as Python, R, and SQL to manipulate data and develop predictive models.